 I won't win because I have a smaller campaign team...
 Danielle did!

-You might think from the groups of students standing at the entrances to campus and the colourful handmade posters up on every other window that a lot of time was required to campaign in elections.
-This might have made a difference in the past when our elections took place over one day and everyone had to use a paper ballot paper at a polling station.
-Now students can vote online from anywhere on campus or in the world at any time of day over the five days of voting.
-So it is important that candidates have a good manifesto and spend their time speaking to students.
+You might think from a big campaign team and colourful handmade posters up on every other window that a lot of time was required to campaign in elections.
+This might have made a difference in the past when our elections were paper ballots on one day.
+Now students can vote online from anywhere in the world at any time of day over the five days of voting.
+So it is important that candidates have a good manifesto and spend their time speaking and engaging with students.

 I won't win because I won't be on campus...
 Neill did!

-You might think that you must be on campus to run in the elections.
+You might think that you must be physically present on the Glasgow campus during the election week to run in the elections.
 However, we have lots of students on placements and studying abroad.

-I won't win because I am an international student...
+I can't stand because I am an international student...
 Yetunde did!

 Yetunde was the first international student to be a Full Time Officer.
 She was elected as Vice President SHLS during the academic years 2016/17 and 2017/18.
 Yetunde is from Nigeria and was studying MSc Clinical Microbiology, that involved compulsory lab work during the summer.
 Working closely with the University we were able to obtain a Tier 4 Visa for her and Yetunde successfully completed her studies with no hindrance.
 Yetunde found it to be a great opportunity to get involved and encourages others to do the same.